xodiosx/XoDos2/README.md

 - **🚀 Standalone Experience**: A complete Linux desktop environment running natively on Android
 - **📱 Mobile-Optimized**: Tailored specifically for Android devices and touch interfaces
 - **🔧 Developer Friendly**: Perfect for coding, testing, and development on the go
-- **📚 students Friendly**: Perfect for students and office trainings, using wide range of office Apps, and writing / learning on the go
+- **📚 Students Friendly**: Perfect for students and office trainings, using wide range of office Apps, and writing / learning on the go

 ## 🎯 Key Features

 - **Complete Linux Desktop** - Full desktop environment with window management
-- **Windows** - wine with box64 to run PC games/apps
+- **Windows Compatibility** - Wine with box64 to run PC games/apps
 - **Android Integration** - Seamlessly works alongside your Android apps
 - **No Root Required** - Runs without needing root access
 - **Lightweight** - Optimized for mobile devices and resource efficiency